jtdoherty/jtdoherty/README.md

 ##  What I'm Up To

 -  Working on Defi and Web3 projects
--  Developing Spring Boot applications using PostgreSQL
+-  Developing enterprise applications using Spring Boot and PostgreSQL
--  Delving into Machine Learning using [scikit-learn](https://scikit-learn.org/)
+-  Delving into Machine Learning using Python and [scikit-learn](https://scikit-learn.org/)
 -  Interested in blockchain, decentralized finance (DeFi), and Web3 technologies

 Check out my [website!](https://jtdportfolio-real.vercel.app/)